NET-UP/tmwordpress/readme.txt

 * BiTV & WCAG compliant (Accessibility for all)
 * W3C Valid

+= Extensions =

+Additionally, you can extend the base plugin with our premium extensions.

+* **[Community Events]** Give your users the ability to manage their own events and add them to your community calendar!

 = Premium Services =

 That's not all!
 For more functions we have multiple affordable plans.